How to Enroll

 Freshmen, or students who have four years of undergraduate work remaining, should enroll in AERO 1011 (Fall) or AERO 1021 (Spring) along with the co-requisite of AERO 1300, Leadership Laboratory.

 If you are not a freshman or sophomore and have less than three years remaining in your degree plan, but would still like to join Air Force ROTC, please contact the Recruiting Flight Commander at email@example.com or 405-325-3211 to discuss available options.
+When leaving a phone message please provide an e-mail for quicker communication.
+AFROTC may not be able to support your goals to commission in the U.S. Air Force and Officer Training School may be a better option.

 All cadets must enroll in AERO 1300, Leadership Laboratory, every semester.
 Leadership Laboratory is a mandatory co-requisite for all AERO classes.